ooni/spec/informed-consent/data-policy.md

 configuration](https://github.com/TheTorProject/ooni-probe#configuring-
 ooniprobe) file inside of  `~/.ooni/ooniprobe.conf`.

-**Date of measurement**
+**Date and time of measurements**

-OONI *by default* collects the date of when tests were run.
+OONI *by default* collects the time and date of when tests were run.
 This information helps OONI evaluate when network interferences occur and to compare them across time.
 Users *cannot* opt-out from this type of data collection, as it is a core component of OONI's research.

 **IP addresses and other information**